Join the board

 Everyone belongs

-Whatever your background, culture, or identity, there is a place for you at SMART.
+Whatever your background, culture, or identity, there's a place for you at SMART.

 We follow the science, and keep evolving

-SMART's tools and approaches are science based, and we evolve as research and our own experience grow.
+SMART's tools and approaches are science-based, and we evolve as research and our own experiences grow.

 We grow through partnerships

-We work with volunteers, communities, organizations, donors, and funders to reach more people and widen SMART's impact across Canada.
+We work with volunteers, communities, organizations, donors, and funders to reach more people across Canada.

 We set goals, follow through, and deliver on our commitments.